cert-manager/website/content/docs/getting-started/README.md

 > 💵 If you have never used Google Cloud before, you may be eligible for the
 > [Google Cloud Free
 > Program](https://cloud.google.com/free/docs/gcp-free-tier/#free-trial), which
-> gives you a 90-day trial period that includes $300 in free Cloud Billing
+> gives you a 90 day trial period that includes $300 in free Cloud Billing
 > credits to explore and evaluate Google Cloud.

 **💻 Domain Name**